shafaet3/about-me/README.md

 - ⚡ **Shafaet**
 - 🎨 **Software Engineer | Frontend Developer | Creator of this portfolio**
 - 📧 **shafaet3@gmail.com**
-- 💻 **🪄 License** - This project is open-source under the MIT License.
+- 💻 **License** - This project is open-source under the MIT License.